isomerpages/pa-cdc/_press-centre/Speeches.md

 Speech by Mayor Low Yen Ling, Chairman of Mayors Committee and Mayor of South West District at the Launch of CDC Vouchers Scheme 2024 (June) [(Read here)](/files/Checked_Mayor_Low_Speech_for_Launch_of_CDC_Vouchers_Scheme__June____25_Jun_24.pdf)

+Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Launch of CDC Vouchers Scheme 2024[(Read here)](https://www.pmo.gov.sg/Newsroom/DPM-Lawrence-Wong-at-the-Launch-of-the-CDC-Vouchers-Scheme-2024)

 Speech by Mayor Low Yen Ling, Chairman of Mayors Committee and Mayor of South West District at the Launch of CDC Vouchers Scheme 2024 [(Read here)](/files/CDC_Vouchers_Scheme_2024_Launch___Mayor_Low_Speech.pdf)

 ### 2023